 Image recognition framework now open source

 The Java Neural Network Framework is a framework usable by image recognition software.
-It is now available for free and open source on Sourceforge.
+It is now available for free and open source.

 The tool includes a network editor with GUI.
 You can use the software for tasks such as face recognition, classification of photos, etc. It contains Java classes and and implements different kinds of neural networks.

 The screenshots show the realism of applications and games that can be achieved with the 3D engine.

 In fact O.A.D is a 3D strategy game in real time (as opposed to turn-based).
 The source code is now under GPL and graphics under Creative Common license.

 See also the history of 3D game engines.